 The model only simulates waves arriving from outside the islands (wave periods

 of 8 seconds and longer).
 It doesn't consider any local generation of seas.

-To create the image, deep water wave data is collected by a Datawell buoy
+To create the image, deep water wave data are collected by Datawell buoys

-The buoy data is processed to produce an estimate of the deep water
+The buoy data are also used to create an estimate of the deep water